Grattan Scholars Alumni

 Alan's research topic was 'Synergies from Geographic Clustering of Creative Workers' under the supervision of John O'Hagan, Professor of Economics.
 This work led to the publication, with his supervisor, of a refereed journal article in April 2017, entitled 'Historical Migration and Geographic Clustering of prominent Western philosophers', in the Springer (Berlin) publication, Homo Oeconomicus: Journal of Behavioral and Institutional Economics.

 Alan received a BA in PPES (single honors Economics) from Trinity College, Dublin in 2012 and an MSc in Economics from the University of Edinburgh in 2013.
 Alan was the Teaching Assistant (TA) for Economy of Ireland module for four years, for which received the Dermot McAleese Teaching Award in 2014 and 2016 and a College Postgraduate Teaching Award in 2015.
 Alan was also the TA for The Economics of Public Policy and An Introduction to Social Science for the European Studies Department in 2015/2016.

 Christina Kinghan - Understanding The Foundations of Micro-Enterprise Growth and Expansion: A Development Perspective

 "The aim of my research was to examine potential factors outside of mainstream topics such as formal access to credit and education to discern whether these could assist firms in enterprise development.
 This is particularly important in a developing country context where in the absence of stable waged employment, these enterprises represent a crucial additional source of income."

 Inaugural Grattan Scholar, Christina Kinghan holds a 1.1 honors MA in Economics and Bachelor of Business Studies (BBS) from UCD and Trinity College Dublin respectively.
-Christina undertook research in the field of Development Economics under the supervision of Professor in Economics Carol Newman.
-During her PhD studies, Christina spent a semester working at the United Nations University World Institute for Development Economics.
-She also co-authored a chapter for a book on the Vietnamese economy which was published by Oxford University Press in 2017.
-In addition, she was a Teaching Assistant for the second year economics course, Economy of Ireland.
+Christina undertook research in the field of Development Economics under the supervision of Professor Carol Newman.
+During her PhD studies, Christina spent a semester working at the United Nations University World Institute for Development Economics Research.
+Following on from this work, Christina has collaborated with colleagues from the UNU-WIDER to co-author chapters in two books on the Vietnamese Economy published by Oxford University Press in 2017 and 2020.
+Christina also worked as a teaching assistant for the first and second year economics courses, Introduction to Economics and Economy of Ireland.